 Some dogs do like to roll in super stinky stuff, and that's normal too.
 Veterinarians have a lot of theories about why dogs roll in the remnants of anything smelly.

 "We know that some wild predators do the same thing to hide their scent to make them better hunters," says Dr. Faught.
 Even though most dogs aren't active hunters anymore, they may still be hardwired for the behavior of their ancestors, the wolves.

 And finally, there's the 'Look what I've found!' theory.
-According to this idea, your dog may roll in some foul odor to show you and other dogs what he's found—either bragging or warning them to stay away, claiming it as his own.
-By "wearing the scent" he may command respect from the neighborhood dogs.
+According to this idea, your dog may roll in some foul odor to show you and other dogs what they have found—either bragging or warning them to stay away, claiming it as their own.
+By "wearing the scent" they may command respect from the neighborhood dogs.

 Dr. Jed Rogers, the other co-founder of Firehouse Animal Health Center, recalls when he was living in Hawaii with his cocker spaniel Mo.
 During a formal photoshoot with his companion, Mo managed to find a dead octopus and roll around in it during a break in the picture taking.
 He had just had professional grooming and was looking great.
 "We got the photos we needed but holding him post-octopus roll was no fun," says Dr. Rogers.
 Of course, Mo loved every minute of it.